 BALI SPORT FISHING SCENE

 Anytime at all if you want to try your luck with us for some Bali style sport fishing drop me an email (contact us) and we’ll do our best to get you hooked up.
-The boys charge a minimum of Rp1,300.000. (around 130 Aussie dollars) for up to 2 guests.
+The boys usually charge a minimum of Rp1,300.000. (around 130 Aussie dollars) for up to 2 guests.
 All rods, reels and fishing lures are supplied.
-All you need is a good hat and some sunscreen.
+All you need is a good hat, water, snacks and some sunscreen.
 We have plenty of highly skilled captains and boats so bring your friends and make a day of it, we can also even arrange a Balinese style BBQ afterwards, too easy.

 Ok until next time